brainglobe/brainglobe-heatmap/README.md

-`bgheatmap` makes it easier to create beautiful heatmaps from anatomical data mapping a scalar values for each brain region (e.g., number of labelled cells in each region) to color and creating beautiful visualizations in 3D and 2D.
+`brainglobe-heatmap` makes it easier to create beautiful heatmaps from anatomical data mapping a scalar values for each brain region (e.g., number of labelled cells in each region) to color and creating beautiful visualizations in 3D and 2D.

 ![](images/hm_2d.png)
 ![](images/hm_3d.png)

 ### installation
-`pip install bgheatmap`
+`pip install brainglobe-heatmap`

 ## User guide